 What kinds of companies operate as MLPs?

-Due to the requirements of the tax code, the great majority of MLPs—about 80 percent by number, representing close to 90 percent of MLP market capital–are in energy-related businesses.
-The largest number of MLPs is in the midstream sector which gathers, processes, transports, and stores oil, natural gas, and refined petroleum products.
-There are also MLPs engaged in the production of oil and natural gas, distribution of propane and other refined products, coal leasing and mining, and marine transportation of petroleum products.
+Due to the requirements of the tax code, MLPs are primarily focused on energy-related industries and natural resources.
+Of the estimated $460 billion in MLP capital currently in the market, approximately $370 billion (or about 80 percent) is from businesses involved in qualifying energy and natural resource activities.
+Approximately 90 percent of that is in the midstream sector which gathers, processes, transports, and stores oil, natural gas, LNG, and refined petroleum products.
+There are also MLPs engaged in the production of oil and natural gas, distribution of propane and other refined products, coal leasing and mining, and mining and processing of other natural resources.
 In addition, there are some publicly traded partnerships in the investment industry and in various other businesses.

 How are MLP units different from corporate stock?